 - Love them, no matter what: It’s important to remember that teens are still not fully mature adults, but they are learning and growing and finding their way through their experiences.
 Remember to be supportive and never discount their feelings…their first love, even if you don’t think it’s real love, is very real to them, and the heartbreak that may come with the end of that relationship will be just as devastating.
 Love them through whatever they’re going through, and remember to tell them that you love them often.
 Even if it seems to embarrass them or they don’t say it back, they need to know you are still there for them even through their break-ups, make-ups, and challenges.
 This applies to their sexuality, too.
-If your child hasn’t already started expressing, in this age range they will definitely begin to cement their sexual orientation and gender identity.
+If your child hasn’t already started expressing their true self, in this age range they will definitely begin to cement their sexual orientation and gender identity.
 This is who they are; it cannot be changed and it is not a choice.
 Be open and supportive of whoever they love and however they express themselves…we don’t need any more generations of LGBTQ+ kids being disowned by their parents because of who they love or how they dress.
 Just love them.